ABOUT

 PROJECT OBJECTIVES

-Being part of a great network: The UNWTO
+Being part of a great network: UN Tourism

-Since its establishment in 2004, over 30 observatories from various nations have become part of the UNWTO INSTO Network.
+Since its establishment in 2004, over 30 observatories from various nations have become part of the UN Tourism-INSTO Network.
 Among them are China, Indonesia, Mexico, Brazil, the United States, New Zealand, Panama, Guatemala, Argentina, Australia and Canada, Portugal, Greece, Croatia and Spain.
 Since 2018, also Italy runs an observatory, the one in South Tyrol.

 The observatories are passionately engaged in the continuous and timely measurement of the impacts of tourism, serving their stakeholders with up-to-date and reliable evidence for better decision-making processes at the local level.